avig00/asurion_client_project/README.md

-This repository contains the final Ausrion Client project presentation for Team 8 for the MS Data Science Teams class at Vanderbilt University (Class of 2024).
+This repository contains the final Asurion Client Project presentation for Team 8 for the MS Data Science Teams class at Vanderbilt University (Class of 2024).

 The names of my team members and links to their GitHub profiles are below: